Club Deportivo Palestino

-Club Deportivo Palestino is a professional football club based in the city of Santiago, Chile.
-The club was founded in 1920 and plays in the Primera División de Chile.
-They play their home games at the Estadio Municipal de La Cisterna stadium, which has a capacity of approximately 8,000 seats.
+Club Deportivo Palestino is a professional football club based in the city of Santiago, Chile and plays in the Primera División de Chile.
+Club Deportivo Palestino was founded in 1920 by Palestinian immigrants, and the club has maintained a strong symbolic connection to Palestinian identity, using the colours of the Palestinian flag in its kit and incorporating a map of pre-1948 Palestine into its logo and uniforms.
+It is known for public displays of solidarity with Palestinians, including fans chanting pro-Palestinian slogans and players once entering the field wearing keffiyehs.
+In 2014, the team was fined and banned by Chile’s football association for altering the number "1" on jerseys to resemble the outline of Mandatory Palestine.

+The club has won two national titles and reached the semi-finals of the Copa Libertadores in 1979.
+The club is supported by Chile’s Palestinian community, the largest outside the Arab world, and Palestino also engages in community outreach, supporting women’s football and financing football schools in the Palestinian territories.

 History

-The club was founded on 20 August 1920, when they participated in a colonial competition in Osorno.
+The club was founded on 8 August 1920, when they participated in a colonial competition in Osorno.
 It was founded by a group of Palestinians; the name of the club reflects the origin in Chile's Palestinian community.
 According to American historian Brenda Elsey, "Leaders of the Arab immigrant community who hoped to find a niche within popular culture for their organizations decided to participate in football once again in 1940s".

-Beginnings in professional football

-In 1952 the Football Federation of Chile set up the first professional leagues.
+In 1952, the Football Federation of Chile set up the first professional leagues.
 Palestino was accepted into the Second Division, which they won to attain promotion to the Primera División.

-1955 title

-In 1955 the club won their first national championship under the coaching of Argentine captain Roberto Coll, in that era the club became known by the nickname millonario (Millionaire) because of their ability to attract top class footballers.
+In 1955, the club won their first national championship under the coaching of Argentine captain Roberto Coll.
+In that era, the club became known by the nickname millonario (Millionaire) because of their ability to attract top class footballers.